nimblemachines/akai-lpd8/README.md

 _toggle_ mode the pad sends a note-on when pressed, and does nothing until the pad is released and pressed a second time; the second press sends the note-off.
 This behavior only applies when sending note messages from the pads;
-if you are sending controller or program change messages, the pad is in _momentary_ mode.
+if you are sending control change or program change messages, the pad is in _momentary_ mode.

 Each pad has the following settings:

 * note number (one byte)
 * controller number (one byte)
-* program change number (one byte).
-It seems that 00 means program 1, 01 means program 2, etc. Like channel numbers.
+* program change number (one byte)
 * channel number.
 0 to 15 to specify channel 1 to 16, or 16 to use the global
   channel number (which was set by the first byte of the preset data).
 * two RGB values: off (not pressed) and on (pressed).
 Each RGB value is